-How bright is the future of data visualization in the next 10 years?
+How is the future of data visualization in the coming years?

 Over the years, data visualization has made a significant impact not just in large organizations but also in medium and small enterprises.
-All thanks to the data generated at a break-neck pace.
 Each day 2.5 quintillion bytes of information are generated globally, which will go wasted if not put in a proper framework.
-Thus, making the future of data visualization robust!
+Thus, making the future of data visualization robust as well as highly essential!

 Phil Simon, in his new book, The Visual Organization: Data Visualization, Big Data, and the Quest for Better Decisions, says, “The Visual Organization is fundamentally about how progressive organizations today are using a wide array of data visualization (DataViz) tools to ask better questions of their data – and make a better business decision.”